quantscious/finmlkit/README.md

 # Contribution
 We aim to make **FinMLKit** as easy to contribute to as possible.
 Whether it’s fixing bugs, adding new features, or improving documentation, **your contribution matters**.
 Let’s work together to make the financial machine learning space better for everyone!

+# Project Structure
+## Bars
+Bars are the primary data structure in FinMLKit – constructed from raw trades data –, representing the historical price data of an asset.
+Bars can be in the form of OHLCV (Open, High, Low, Close, Volume) or any other format that includes the necessary information for analysis (e.g. footprint data).
+Bars are used as input for indicators, strategies, and other components of the library.

+## Indicators
+Everything that processes bars data (candlestick/OHLCV) and calculates derived values/features from it is considered an indicator.
+This includes moving averages, RSI, MACD, etc. Indicators are the building blocks of trading strategies and are used to generate signals for buying or selling assets.